SanjaySoni8949/obdh-internship-notes/README.md

-# OBDH Command Shell Prototype
+Shell Prototype

-## Overview

-This repository contains my prototype implementation of a simple command shell developed as part of my OBDH internship learning process.

-The purpose of this project is to understand the architecture of a generic command engine before integrating it with the actual OBDH firmware.

-The current implementation runs on a PC using the standard input (`stdin`) to simulate a serial console.

----
+This project implements a modular command-line shell in C as part of the OBDH internship.
+The shell features character-by-character input processing, tokenization (argc/argv), dynamic command registration, and a command dispatch engine.
+The current implementation runs on a desktop using stdin for prototyping and is designed to be portable to embedded platforms (MSP430/UART) by replacing the input/output layer.

 ## Objectives